Robert-Marshall01/GreyThink/03-Java/Java Search/README.md

 A full-featured web search browser built in Java with JavaFX, featuring an embedded browser that supports multiple search engines including Google, DuckDuckGo, Bing, Wikipedia, and YouTube.

 **Note:** This project implements a search engine (local indexing + web search GUI).
 Portions of the codebase were generated with the assistance of AI tools and may require manual review.
+Videos are not supported.

 **Stability:** This is an experimental project — there are known stability issues (e.g., incomplete error handling, occasional crashes, and behavior differences between platforms).
 See the "Stability & Limitations" section below for details.